 Actually, the first time I heard about the concept of treetop walks, was when we were in Singapore for a wedding.
 The TreeTop Walk (TTW) is the highlight of several long hiking routes in a Singapore park.
 One day we attempted this walk, but MS overheating and fatigue prevented me from even reaching the starting point of the walk.
 Not to mention that there were scary monkeys interfering with our plans of eating a quick energy snack.
 Like they appeared out of nowhere the moment they heard the wrinkling of a wrapper.

-You won't encounter these scary monkeys on the treetop walk in Vermont!
+You won't encounter these scary monkeys in Vermont!

 Monkeys out to get us!